Stephen Bromhead is a strong local advocate and has lived and worked in the Myall Lakes area throughout the majority of his career.

-He was elected to Parliament in 2011as Member for Myall Lakes on the retirement of John Turner, who had held the seat for The Nationals since 1988.
-Stephen is the Chairman of the Legislative Review Committee, Member of the Legal Affairs Committee, President of the NSW Parliamentary Lions Club and Chairman of the Parliamentary Friends of Rugby Union group.
+He was elected to Parliament in 2011 as Member for Myall Lakes on the retirement of John Turner, who had held the seat for The Nationals since 1988.
+Stephen is the Nationals Whip, Member of the Public Accounts Committee, Member of the Standing Orders and Procedure Committee, Member of the Committee on the Ombudsman, the Law Enforcement Conduct Commission and the Crime Commission, President of the NSW Parliamentary Lions Club and Chairman of the Parliamentary Friends of Rugby Union group.

 As a former Greater Taree City Councillor, Chairman of the Tourism Board and President of the Forster Chamber of Commerce, Stephen’s desire to help the community has not been impeded by his busy careers.
 He believes his first hand experience working in hospitals, on the front line, representing the people of Myall Lakes in court and at a local government level have given him a firm grasp on the real issues that the people of the Myall Lakes electorate face each day.

 Stephen is the founder of the Manning/Great Lakes Traffic Offenders Program.
 This program aims to not only educate drivers referred to it from Court, but also to change their behaviour.
 Since the introduction of the course there has been a marked reduction in driver recidivism.